seanmclane/mesaoverland/src/content/campers/slidein/fulllong.md

 ---
 name: SunKat 8' Slide-In
 short_description: Fits full-size trucks with 8' beds
-description: Designed for full-size trucks like the Ford F-250/350 and Ram 2500/3500, this truck camper is ready for whatever adventure you throw its way.
+description: "Designed for full-size trucks like the Ford F-250/350 and Ram 2500/3500, this truck camper is ready for whatever adventure you throw its way.
 Its compact and lightweight construction helps you get to the places you love without sacrificing comfort.
+The added length means you'll have more build options and room for storage. "
 photo: /images/uploads/20240502_175626.jpg
 shell_price: 15500
 lead_time_weeks: 16